FHIR Gateway

 # Read a specific patient (Derrick Lin, Epic Sandbox)

-patient = await gateway.read(
+patient = gateway.read(

 resource_type=Patient,